judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 - **Official Website:** [thechurch.ie](https://www.thechurch.ie/)

-{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-the-church-bar.jpg alt="Judson sits waits for a drink at the Church Bar in Dublin Ireland.
+{% cloudinary post-image /assets/images/2018/01/dublin-weekend-itenerary-the-church-bar.jpg alt="Judson sits waits for a drink at the Church Bar in Dublin Ireland.
 The Church's organ pipes are in the background." description="The Church Bar in Dublin Ireland" %}

 back to top